Canerhan/data-engineering-zoomcamp/week_7_myproject/README.md

 ![](images/prefect_flows_detailed.png)

 ## Data Warehouse

-Teh data we want to analyze is now on Big Query.
+The data we want to analyze is now on Big Query.
 As you can see in the details of the table,
 it is not optimized, no Partition, no Cluster.